agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 | :---: | :---: |
 | ![a](testing-20170825-6bc7fc2-hice/test/run-hi-ce-comparison.sh.output.hice25.visit.t1p100/number_of_agents.pdf.p0.png) | ![b](testing-20170825-6bc7fc2-hice/test/run-hi-ce-comparison.sh.output.hice75.visit.t1p100/number_of_agents.pdf.p0.png) |

 Participation rates for HC75 with or without visits are very similar.
-Hoever, for HC25 with visits we no longer see a drop in participation as we did for the original setting without visits.
+However, for HC25 with visits we no longer see a drop in participation as we did for the original setting without visits.
 Now the participation rate stays fairly constant over time.
 So visits have resulted in an overall increase in participation in the HC25 population.
 This is due to the overall increase in the HCHP agents who tend to participate more.

 | HC25: participation over time | HC75: participation over time |
 | :---: | :---: |
 | ![a](testing-20170825-6bc7fc2-hice/test/run-hi-ce-comparison.sh.output.hice25.visit.t1p100/number_of_participants.pdf.p0.png) | ![b](testing-20170825-6bc7fc2-hice/test/run-hi-ce-comparison.sh.output.hice75.visit.t1p100/number_of_participants.pdf.p0.png) |

 After 30 rounds, the cumulative cost over all rounds for HC75 is the same as in the case without visits, as shown below.
 However, for HC25 the accumulated cost with visits is 27% lower than when there were no visits (down from 295 to 214).
 This is interesting, given that the entire population almost exclusively has high motive profit.
-The reason why the costs are lower though is that about half of those agents also have high conservation ethics (HPHC) and tend to place bids with moderate profit margins compared to those with high profit and low conservatin ethics (HPLC) who dominate the original setting.
+The reason why the costs are lower though is that about half of those agents also have high conservation ethics (HPHC) and tend to place bids with moderate profit margins compared to those with high profit and low conservation ethics (HPLC) who dominate the original setting.

 | HC25: cost of auctions over time | HC75: cost of auctions over time |
 | :---: | :---: |